wormhole-foundation/xdapp-book/src/dapps/2_crossChainInteroperability.md

 - Bridges are capable of being decentralized in theory, but are often quite centralized in practice.
 - Bridges are currently the only way to hold a token on a chain other than its 'native' chain.
 If you're holding ETH on a chain other than Ethereum, it is, by definition, a wrapped token.
-- Bridges are all mutually incompatible with eachother.
+- Bridges are all mutually incompatible with each other.
 Using multiple bridges just makes 'double wrapped' tokens.
 - If tokens have become double wrapped after traversing multiple bridges or blockchains, there can be a complex unwrapping process to get back to the original token.

 This explains how the ecosystem arrived at its current state -- CEXs are a solution to siloed blockchains, DEXs are a simple response to CEXs, and DEXs have created a demand for bridges.
 Each solution in this timeline is an ad-hoc patch to the previous problem, and the current landscape of fractured liquidity, double wrapped tokens, isolated userbases and wallet incompatibilities is the result.